ClojureHNL/SideBySide/README.md

 Here's how to get yourself setup to draw.
 Get Quil working for the Clojure side, and Ruby-Processing for the Ruby side.
 The instructions below are "editor agnostic."
 I use Sublime and Emacs, but you can use whatever you like.
 These setup instructions leave you free to use the editor of your choice.

+If all else fails, just read the docs appropriate for your installation.
+I'm just summarizing the official materials.

 ### CLOJURE/QUIL

 Be sure to install the latest Oracle JVM (1.8 at the time of this writing).